jpurrutia/mlb-data-app/README.md

 ## update - 9.21.2024
-Took a few dats break to move and getting back to it.
+Took a few days break to move and getting back to it.
 1. Checkpoint where I'm at in regards to MVP
 2. Inventorize components built and left
 3. Check off things